-Supplemental disclosure of cash flow information related to our operating lease included in cash flows used by operating activities in the condensed consolidated statements of cash flows is as follows:
+Supplemental disclosure of cash flow information related to our operating lease included in cash flows used by operating activities in the Condensed Consolidated Statements of Cash Flows is as follows:

+] For the Six or the Six

+M onths Ended Mo nths Ended

+Se ptember 30, Sej ptember 30,

+2022 2021

-l· or the Three Months For the Three Mor June 30, 20 Ended June 30, 2021 Cash paid for amounts included in the measurement of lease liabilities \$ 205,000 \$ 225,900
+Cash paid for amounts included in the measurement of lease liabilities \$ 426,400 \$ 430,700

-During the three months ended June 30, 2022, we did not record any new right of use assets arising from new operating lease liabilities.
+During the six months ended September 30, 2022, we did not record any new right of use assets arising from new operating lease liabilities.

 We also lease a small office in the San Francisco Bay Area under a month-to-month arrangement at insignificant cost and have made an accounting policy election not to apply the ASC 842 operating lease recognition requirements to such short-term lease.
 We recognize the lease payments for this lease in general and administrative expense over the lease term.
-We recorded rent expense of \$3,500 in each of the three-month periods ended June 30, 2022 and 2021 attributable to this lease.
+We recorded rent expense of \$3,500 in each of the three-month periods ended September 30, 2022 and 2021 and \$7,100 in each of the six-month periods ended September 30, 2022 and 2021, attributable to this lease.